 All financial aid awards are based on information provided by the student and parents, availability of funds, and eligibility requirements.
 Any award may be revised based on changes in enrollment, cost of attendance, family contribution, or failure to meet satisfactory academic progress.
 Withdrawals or reductions in enrollment may affect an award or any future awards.
 Financial aid will not pay for audited courses or some repeats.

 SCHOLARSHIPS.
 All scholarships are contingent upon availability of funds.
 Individual scholarship criteria are subject to change.
 Students are encouraged to apply online at http://scholarships.nmsu.edu/.
-The online application will be available in early November and is due by March 1.
+The online application for the upcoming year becomes available in October and remains open year round.
+Preference is given to those who apply prior to March 1.
 Only one application is necessary to be considered for most scholarships.
+Students who apply for scholarships are encouraged to fill out a FAFSA application as some scholarhips require "need".

 - Private Scholarships.
 Thanks to the generosity of our private donors, DACC is able to offer a wide array of scholarships to assist a diverse student population pursuing a higher education.
 Scholarships are primarily awarded according to merit, as successful candidates are selected on the basis of academic achievement, personal leadership, and financial need.

 - DACC Institutional Scholarships.
 Scholarships are awarded on a first-come, first-served basis.
-Applicants must be pursuing a certificate or associate degree at DACC, have at least a 2.0 cumulative GPA, and be a New Mexico Resident, as well as a US Citizen or eligible noncitizen.
+Applicants must be pursuing a certificate or associate degree at DACC, have at least a 2.5 cumulative GPA, and be a New Mexico Resident, as well as a US Citizen or eligible non-citizen.

 WORKFORCE INVESTMENT ACT (WIA) INITIATIVES.
 These federally funded programs assist students pursuing careers in technical-vocational or associate degree programs.
 In some instances, students may be assisted for GED and noncredit courses.
 Sponsored students may receive financial support for tuition and fees, textbooks, laboratory and classroom supplies, tools and safety equipment, and testing and licensor fees.
 They may also receive a supportive service allowance to cover transportation, child care, and subsistence costs.